 5. DOES THE MSP CONDUCT REGULAR EXECUTIVE BUSINESS REVIEWS?

-Executive Business Review sometimes referred to as a Quarterly Business Review (QBR), is a macro-level strategic conversation about the direction of your business and its supporting technology.
-The meeting brings the appropriate players to the table to ensure IT alignment with your company goals.
-This review should always include your executive team, and depending on your needs, technology subject matter experts, security and compliance specialists, and other knowledgeable stakeholders.
-As your trusted IT advisor, your MSP should not only support your current business initiatives but also help move your organization to a deeper level of operational maturity.
+These reviews will help you understand your IT risks and how they align with your company's goals and budget.
+To be effective, they should include your executive team and, depending on your needs, technology subject matter experts, security and compliance specialists, and other knowledgeable stakeholders.
+As your trusted IT advisor, your MSP should not only support your current business initiatives but also be looking ahead to help move your organization to a deeper level of operational maturity.

-6. IS THE MANAGED SERVICE PROVIDER SELLING FROM A SCRIPT, OR OFFERING SOLUTIONS BASED ON YOUR BUSINESS' NEEDS?
+6. IS THE MANAGED SERVICE PROVIDER SELLING FROM A SCRIPT OR OFFERING SOLUTIONS BASED ON YOUR BUSINESS NEEDS?